JavaPhish/cody-intranet-scraper/README.md

 	that it can detect.
 WARNING: Its still in betaish so it does pull some odd files every now and then.
 	It also does not pull header files or create the directory

+<h4> Bugs: </h4>
+	<li> When two project files exist for the same task, it will theoretically make one file
+	with both of their names and consider it done.
+It should instead parse each file seperately</li>

 <h4> To Do: </h4>
 	<li> make it generate README </li>
 	<li> Release it to students to get bug reports and feedback</li>